UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^
 See the following section on `relatedItem/identifier[@type]`.

-I'm not sure about the relevance of `relatedItem[@type='otherVersion']/location/url`.
-In theory, it would look something like this, but it would need to be added to our metadata/RDF after migration:
+The XPath `relatedItem[@type='otherVersion']/location/url` will not be migrated.
+Because it provides a link back to the hosting scrapbook, we will not be able to migrate this specific XPath.
+This will need to be a post-migration metadata update.

 `Example record - arrpgimg:319 <https://digital.lib.utk.edu/collections/islandora/object/arrpgimg:319/datastream/MODS/view>`_